 River erosion – creating force in the rivers

-The above image depicts the river erosion.
-Trees that were standing on the river bank just a few days ago are now toppled and in the water.
-The leaves are still green.
-It is for some apocalyptic scene, but if it is in nature, it is the scene of birth.
+The image below captures the raw power of river erosion.
+Trees that stood tall on the bank just days ago now lie toppled in the water, their leaves still vividly green.
+It may look like an apocalyptic scene—but in nature, destruction is often just the beginning of rebirth.

 How?